Qiskit/qiskit-code-assistant-jupyterlab/README.md

 - JupyterLab >= 4.3.0
 - Access to either:
   - An IBM Quantum premium account
-  - A model with an OpenAI compatible API endpoint
+  - A service exposing LLMs using OpenAI-compatible API endpoints

 ## Install